Build bigger, stronger and wider shoulders

 Add upper-body width by building broader, stronger and wider shoulders to transform your body with these tips from New Body Plan’s Joe Warner

-If you want an athletic-looking v-shaped torso then you need to build bigger shoulders to create upper-body width (which has the added benefit of making your waist appear even smaller).
+If you want an athletic-looking v-shaped torso then you need to build bigger shoulders to create upper-body width.
+This also has the added benefit of making your waist appear even smaller!

 We can’t say this enough: you don’t need to go heavy!
-The best approach is to start really light to fully master the correct movement pattern: building wide shoulders through lat raises is all about technique and maximising time under tension.
+The best approach is to start by using a light weight to fully master the correct movement pattern: building wide shoulders through lat raises is all about technique and maximising time under tension.

 Initiate each rep by moving you hands out to the sides by 5cm, then pause and hold this position.
 This “switches off” the powerful traps muscles of your upper back that can “muscle in” on the movement to the detriment of fully working your side delts, which is what you want to hit hard to maximise upper-body width.